 Letting your dog into the backyard may seem like an ordinary task.
-For some people, your dog insists on having you with them (works that way in our house).
+However, your dog may insist on having you with them (it works that way in our house).
 For others, your dog doesn’t mind going out on their own.
 Whether you leave your dog unaccompanied may come down to the presence of a fence.
 Maybe you’d like your dog to have their freedom, but you don’t like the look of fencing.
 If that’s the case, invisible dog fences provide the answer.

 Invisible dog fences come in a few forms: